vmware-tanzu/sonobuoy-plugins/cis-benchmarks/README.md

 ### Environment variable options
 * `KUBERNETES_VERSION`
   This can be set to specify the Kubernetes version of your cluster.
 This is used to determine which version of the CIS benchmark kube-bench will run.
+* `DISTRIBUTION`
+  This can be set if the default configuration for kube-bench is not compatible with the Kubernetes distribution you are using.
+  By setting this value, a distribution specific configuration will be used when running kube-bench.
+  Currently, the only distribution that is supported is [Enterprise PKS (`entpks`)](./entpks).

 The following environment variables should only be modified if your cluster is Kubernetes v1.15+ and as such will be running version 1.5 of the CIS benchmark.
 The default settings for these environment variables are compatible with all versions of the benchmark.